Plotting HRRR 2-meter temperatures

 What is Zarr?

-So far we have used Xarray to work with gridded datasets in NetCDF and GRIB formats.
+Gridded datasets, especially those produced by operational meteorological centers such as NCEP and ECMWF, are typically in NetCDF and GRIB formats.
 Zarr is a relatively new data format.
 It is particularly relevant in the following two scenarios:

-1. Datasets that are stored in what’s called object store.
+Datasets that are stored in what’s called object store.
 This is a commonly-used storage method for cloud providers, such as Amazon, Google, and Microsoft.

-2. Datasets that are typically too large to load into memory all at once.
+Datasets that are typically too large to load into memory all at once.

+Xarray supports the Zarr format in addition to NetCDF and GRIB.
 The Pangeo project specifically recommends Zarr as the Xarray-amenable data format of choice in the cloud:

 “Our current preference for storing multidimensional array data in the cloud is the Zarr format.
 Zarr is a new storage format which, thanks to its simple yet well-designed specification, makes large datasets easily accessible to distributed computing.
 In Zarr datasets, the arrays are divided into chunks and compressed.
 These individual chunks can be stored as files on a filesystem or as objects in a cloud storage bucket.
 The metadata are stored in lightweight .json files.
 Zarr works well on both local filesystems and cloud-based object stores.
 Existing datasets can easily be converted to zarr via xarray’s zarr functions.”